Rodgers plans to play for Jets in 2023, awaits Packers’ move

 “I have nothing but love in my heart for every Packer fan and everybody who works in the organization,” Rodgers said.
 “My life is better because of my time in Green Bay.
 But we’ve just got to look at the reality.
 They want to move on.
 They don’t want me to come back and that’s fine.
 They’re ready to move on with Jordan.
 That’s awesome.
 Jordan’s going to be a great player.”

-Rodgers’ comments follow days of speculation that his time in Green Bay might be done.
+The Packers declined to comment on Rodgers’ remarks, which follow days of speculation that his time in Green Bay might be done.

-Murphy spoke of Rodgers in the past tense while discussing the quarterback’s future with Green Bay TV station WBAY last week during an appearance at the Wisconsin Interscholastic Athletic Association girls basketball championships.
+Murphy spoke of Rodgers in the past tense while discussing the quarterback’s future with Green Bay TV station WBAY last week.

 “Very few players play for only one team,” Murphy told WBAY.
 “Obviously Brett had a great career.
 Aaron had a great career here.
 Regardless of what happens, Aaron will be in the Pro Football Hall of Fame.
 He’ll be in our Hall of Fame.
 We’ll bring him back, retire his number.
 This is just one of the things that we go through as a team.
 We want to try to achieve something that’s good for both Aaron and us.”